Canada

 - a 'bare trust' arrangement (where a trust can reasonably be considered to act as an agent for its beneficiaries with respect to all dealings in all of the trust’s property)

 to report with its T3 return the name, address, date of birth (in the case of an individual), jurisdiction of residence, and taxpayer identification number for each settlor, trustee, beneficiary, and person who has the ability to exert influence over trustee decisions regarding appointment of income or capital of the trust (e.g. a protector) in the year.
 There will be significant penalties for non-compliance with these new reporting rules.
-However, for the 2023 tax year, because of the unintended impact that these requirements have had on Canadians, the CRA will not require 'bare trust' arrangements to file a T3 return, unless the CRA makes a direct request for it.
-The CRA will work with the Department of Finance to clarify its guidance on filing requirements for bare trusts for future tax years.
+However, for the 2023 and 2024 tax years, because of the unintended impact that these requirements have had on Canadians, the CRA does not require 'bare trust' arrangements to file a T3 return, unless the CRA makes a direct request for it.

-Effective 1 January 2024, trusts must make all tax payments or remittances of more than CAD 10,000 to the Receiver General of Canada electronically, except in special circumstances that preclude it.
+Effective 1 January 2024, trusts must make all tax payments or remittances of more than CAD 10,000 to the Receiver General for Canada electronically, except in special circumstances that preclude it.

 Employee Ownership Trusts (EOTs)